tree-in-education/website/_projects/yprpt.md

 ## Who is this program open to & how can my community organization apply?

 **Deadline: December 1st**
 This program is open to youth-serving community organizations in Chicago & surrounding areas.
 We are currently accepting applications for community-organizations to participate in YPRPT, which launches virtually in Winter 2021.
-To participate, community-orgs are required to submit a “youth team.”
-Each team will consist of 1-2 adult mentors representing the community organization, and 2-5 middle or high school aged youth.
+To participate, community-orgs will form a “youth team” consisting of 1-2 adult mentors representing the community organization, and 2-5 middle or high school aged youth.

 Applications are due by December 1st 2020 using <a href="https://forms.gle/ktpok5VMYRcfcS3N9" target="_blank">this application</a>.